-Just north of Tizimin is a tiny village called Kikil with a nice cenote and ruins of another Spanish church – Check out the Tizmin adventure on the forum for the location of those.
-But more importantly for this ride, lunch!
+Just north of Tizimin is a tiny village called Kikil with a nice cenote and ruins of another Spanish church where we stopped for lunch!

 After our lunch we headed on through Panaba, which has the last fuel station with Premium fuel in the area, pressing on to San Felipe.
 A small town near Rio Lagartos.